Spaceboy86/FFXIV_ProfitCraft/README.md

 ## To-Do
 - [ ] Add support for more data centers.
       - Select Data centre, Select world from returned data centre.
-- [ ] Add support for Job selection for item search.
+- [ ] Add support for multiple Job selection for item search.
-      - Depenent on selected Job, can "," Jobs from return list. "cul, alc, arm"
+      - Depenent on selected Job, can "," separate Jobs from return list. "cul, alc, arm"
       - results will specify crafting method